KaushalBarhate/Chalk-Moment-logger/README.md

 # Chalkmomentlogger

 ChalkMomentlogger is a lightweight Node.js module that provides easy logging functionalities for your projects.
-With Chalk-Moment-logger, you can output log messages to the console and optionally save them to a log file.
+With ChalkMomentlogger, you can output log messages to the console and optionally save them to a log file.
 It supports different log levels and allows you to customize the log format.

 ## Installation